International medical graduate: Process

 In comparison, regular graduates from medical schools in the United States and Canada need to complete USMLE Steps 1 and 2 as well, but can participate in the NRMP while still doing their final year of medical school before acquiring their medical diplomas.
 In effect, taking regular administrative delays into account, and with residency programs starting around July, there is a gap of at least half a year for IMGs between graduation from medical school and beginning of a residency program.

 Those IMGs who have passed the necessary USMLE exams, obtained the ECFMG certification and matched to a residency position can then begin training in a residency program.

 USMLE exam scores are considered in the matching process for entering a residency program.
 One study came to the result that almost half of IMGs were unsuccessful in their first attempts in the pursuit of a U.S. residency position, and three-quarters began a residency after five years.
 It also indicated that IMGs were considerably older when they first applied for a residency position than are most U.S. medical graduates, with mean age of IMGs when the ECFMG certificate was issued being 32.4 years, with a standard deviation of 5.8 years.

 Applicants to residency programs in California previously needed a Postgraduate Training Authorization Letter (PTAL), colloquially called a "California Letter".
 PTAL was discontinued by the California Medical Board in 2020.
 Applicants now need a post-graduate training license similar to the one issued by other states.

 Concerning visa requirements, non-U.S.-citizen doctors usually enter via the J1 or the H-1B visa.
 The J1 requires a 2-year home residence after completion of training in the U.S. The H-1B visa does not have this 2-year home residence requirement, but further requires the USMLE Step 3.
 And initially, a B-1 visitor visa is required for taking the USMLE Step 2 clinical skills examination and the USMLE Step 3.

-Indian physicians with a MBBS are qualified to take the USMLE.
+Indian physicians with an MBBS are qualified to take the USMLE.
 However, since the 2010s, the process of obtaining a license has become increasingly complicated.
 India has exported more physicians to the United States than any other foreign nation.

+While the central tenets of obtaining licensure (USMLEs and ECFMG certification) are generally uniform across the country, there is a growing number of states, at least 17 as of October 2025, that have legislated various changes to parts of their state medical licensure requirements for IMGs.
+These alternative pathways are recommended to incorporate thorough supervision and evaluation during a provisional licensing period by board-certified, fully licensed physicians in the same specialty as the IMG.
+Key competence areas assessed while IMGs hold provisional licenses include patient care, medical knowledge, practice-based learning, interpersonal and communication skills, professionalism, and systems-based practice.
+These changes to the licensure process are often aimed at addressing physician shortages, and improving access to care.